 A child who has an Education, Health and Care Plan (EHCP) will have a formal review of the EHCP, at least annually.
-Annual Review meetings are organised by the SENDCo with all parties involved in supporting the child.
-Parents/carers and external support services are invited to attend the review.
+Annual Review meetings are organised by the SENCo with all parties involved in supporting the child.
+Families and external support services are invited to attend the review.
 The annual review is in four parts:

 - 1. Collection and collation of information

 - 2. Annual Review meeting

-- 3. SENDCo completes report for the Annual Review
+- 3. SENCo completes report for the Annual Review

 - 4. Local Authority review

-A request for an EHC Plan assessment can be made by the school or a parent/carer, to the Local Authority (LA), if a child is still having significant difficulties despite targeted interventions.
+A request for an EHC Plan assessment can be made by the school or family, to the Local Authority (LA), if a child is still having significant difficulties despite on-going cycles of Assess, Plan, Do, Review targets and interventions.